Short-term business credit.

 Full operator eligibility detail is at credicorp.co.uk/what-we-offer.

 - Sole traders.
-Lending to a sole trader is lending to an individual; that's outside the Credicorp product.
+Lending to a sole trader is lending to an individual; that's outside the Creditcorp product.

 - Individuals borrowing in their own name.
-Credicorp does not offer personal loans, payday loans or guarantor loans.
+Creditcorp does not offer personal loans, payday loans or guarantor loans.

 - Unincorporated partnerships.